MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-setup-vat.md

 ms.lasthandoff: 12/28/2021
 ms.locfileid: "7947021"
 ---
-# <a name="set-up-calculations-and-posting-methods-for-value-added-tax"></a>Set Up Calculations and Posting Methods for Sales Tax
+# <a name="set-up-calculations-and-posting-methods-for-value-added-tax"></a>Set Up Calculations and Posting Methods for GST/HST

-Consumers and businesses pay sales tax (GST/HST) when they purchase goods or services.
+Consumers and businesses pay GST/HST when they purchase goods or services.
 The amount of GST/HST to pay can vary, depending on several factors.
-In [!INCLUDE[prod_short](includes/prod_short.md)], you set up VAT to specify the rates to use to calculate tax amounts based on the following parameters:
+In [!INCLUDE[prod_short](includes/prod_short.md)], you set up GST/HST to specify the rates to use to calculate tax amounts based on the following parameters:

 * Who you sell to
 * Who you buy from